MiyooCFW/daemon/README.md

 10 = backlight min max
 11 = remount /mnt as rw
 12 = remount /mnt as ro
-13 = screenshot in PNG using fbgrab (slow - more accurate)
+13 = screenshot in PNG using fbgrab (slow/accurate)
-14 = screenshot in PPM using fbcat (fast - less accurate)
+14 = screenshot in PPM using fbcat (fast/less accurate)
+15 = screenshot in RAW framebuffer data - copy of=/dev/fb0 (fast/accurate)
 20 = kill, sync and shutdown (quick shutdown)
 21 = kill gui.
 Does not work on most apps. do not use
 22 = kill force app.
 Work on most apps.